On Reading and Excuses

 Unless you have completely filled every nook and cranny of your schedule (including the time you spend on the bus, at lunch, or even on the toilet) with some sort of obligation (which you obviously haven’t), then you can squeeze out at least some time to read every day.

 Abraham Lincoln is not the only successful man or woman to figure out that books are the most vital self-educating tool of all time.
 It’s not that nobody else had access to the books that Lincoln had, it’s that nobody had the willingness to learn like he did.
-That’s what makes us different as dropouts: we do have that propensity to get in the books and learn about things that actually matter, understanding the deferred gratification of reading, becoming educated, and using that to become successful in all that we do.
+That’s what makes us different as dropouts: we do have that propensity to get in the books on our own and learn about things that actually matter, understanding the deferred gratification of reading, becoming educated, and using that to become successful in all that we do.